 What are the Common Causes and Symptoms of Plantar Fasciitis?

 There are a few main causes of plantar fasciitis; however, the most common causes have to do with excess tension and stress being placed on the plantar fascia itself.
 If the tension exceeds the limits of the fascia, it can start to tear.
 Repeated stretching of the fascia can cause the tears to get bigger, leading to inflammation.

 The symptoms of plantar fasciitis can vary in duration and severity; however, the most common symptom is foot pain that tends to be worst at the heel.
 This pain tends to show up after long periods of standing up.
 In addition, the pain tends to be worst with the first few steps but may abate as people move around.
 The pain can also get worse after exercise but tends to be manageable during activity.

 Treatment Options for Foot Pain

 Those who are in search of foot pain treatment might assume that their injury requires surgery.
 Fortunately, there are some treatment alternatives.
-A helpful foot pain doctor can also provide stem cell therapy (mesenchymal) treatment and platelet-rich plasma (PRP) therapy treatment.
-These options are part of a field of healthcare called regenerative medicine.
-With these treatment options, the body recovers on its own.
-These treatments promote the growth of new, healthy tissue to replace the tissue that has been damaged by injuries.
+A helpful foot pain doctor can also provide platelet-rich plasma (PRP) therapy treatment.
+This option is part of a field of healthcare called regenerative medicine.
+With this treatment option, the body recovers on its own.
+This treatment promote the growth of new, healthy tissue to replace the tissue that has been damaged by injuries.
 As a result, with the body’s own tissue, individuals are able to make a more complete recovery, making that foot feel as good as new.

 Rely on North East Joint and Wellness Regenerative Medicine for Foot Pain